pretix/pretix-docs/docs/trust/privacy/gdpr.md

 <!-- md:hosted -->

 When using pretix Hosted, we only process data within the European Union.
-At the moment, all of our data centers are located within Germany.
+Your data is stored in data centers within Germany.

 ## Records of processing activities